-The physician and second medical person shall be available at Race Medical; they shall not participate in any Competition;
+The physician and second medical person shall be available at Race Medical; they shall not participate in any Competition.

-b) One fully equipped Advanced Life Support (ALS) Ambulance, provided by an ambulance service licenced by the Ministry of Health in the Province of Ontario.
+b) One fully equipped Advanced Life Support (ALS) Ambulance, provided by an ambulance service licenced to perform urgent patient transfers by the Ministry of Health in the Province of Ontario.

-If the ALS Ambulance is unavailable, then one Basic Life Support (BLS) Ambulance may be used ONLY if the Chief Medical Officer has access at the race track facility to the required medications for pain control and airway control.
+If the ALS Ambulance is unavailable, then one Basic Life Support (BLS) Ambulance may be used ONLY if the Chief Medical Officer has access at the racetrack facility to the required medications for pain control and airway control.